wearebear80/nodejs-sentry-get-all-issues/README.md

 for example, my case:

 ```
-// I want to now how many JS-TypeErrors i have for last 90d
+// I want to know how many JS-TypeErrors i have for last 90d

 const { getAllIssues } = require('./index' )